TornadozGit/testy/README.md

 ## Usage

 Open any HTML page in a browser.
 An internet connection is required to load CDN assets.
 Pages dynamically load the common components and include a dark mode toggle, responsive navigation, and sample widgets.
 Charts are rendered with Chart.js modules and the Users table includes live search filtering.

+Component files are loaded relative to the page path.
+If you open a file from the `pages/` directory, the script automatically resolves the correct component location, so no server setup is needed.